Skip to main content

 Increase enrichment

-Find toys that encourage your cat to exercise and use them when you get home from work or any other time your cat seems particularly excited to see you.
-These toys help your cat healthily release excess energy.
+Cats may scratch furniture because of boredom or stress, which means it’s time to evaluate your cat’s daily routine.
+Is your furry friend getting enough exercise?
+Enough time with you?
+Enough mentally stimulating activities?
+Find toys that encourage your cat to exercise and use them when you get home from work or any other time she seems particularly excited to see you.
+These toys help her healthily release excess energy.

-Shop Cat Toys at Chewy
+Shop cat toys at Chewy

 Encouraging healthy scratching step by step